 These enzymes are critical in oxygen-independent killing mechanisms.
 Lysosomes also help to defend against pathogen entry via endocytosis by degrading pathogens before they reach the cytoplasm.

+I-cell disease is a rare metabolic condition that causes specific characteristics such as mental retardation and skeletal muscle defects.
 This is caused by genetic defects in the N-acetylglucosamine phosphotransferase enzyme.
 This enzyme is vital for the addition of mannose-6-phosphate to lysosome-targeted proteins.
 This results in lysosomal enzymes not being properly targeted.
 As a result significant amounts are found in both the urine and the blood stream.

 Lysosomal Storage Disease